The risk that’s often overlooked

 - Two-factor authentication can be enabled, requiring you to enter both your master password and a second authentication factor in order to be able to access your vault.

-The reason I prefer LastPass is that your master password never leaves your machine — it’s not stored elsewhere, period.
+The reason I prefer these tools is that when the tool is implemented properly your master password never leaves your machine — it’s not stored elsewhere, period.
 It’s used only on your machines, and only to encrypt and decrypt your information on the machine.
-Even if the information stored on the LastPass servers were compromised (which has never happened), all the attacker would get is encrypted blobs of information they could do nothing with.
+Even if the information stored on the tool’s servers were compromised, all the attacker would get is encrypted blobs of information they could do nothing with.
 They would not get your actual usernames or passwords.

-It’s important to use utilities like LastPass properly.
+It’s important to use password vaults properly.
 Configure them to require that master password periodically, and don’t walk away from your computer in a situation where someone else could walk up to it and begin using it.

 What about cookies?